 The BVC, LLC Fund

 The Bend Venture Conference, LLC is a private investment vehicle established annually to help finance the most promising business startups emerging from the event each year.
 Participation in the fund is by invitation only, limited to accredited investors.
-In 2015, the fund raised over $350K and allocated $225K to Odysys and $125K to Perfect Company (with more than $600K in additional funds committed to finalists from other institutional and private sources).
-It is anticipated that the 2016 fund should exceed historical investment levels, with all prospective transactions subject to due diligence.
+In 2016, the fund raised over $240K and allocated $140K to Hubb and $100K to RFPIO.
+In 2016, a second LLC, the BVC Social Impact LLC was established.
+In its first year the fund raised over $100k and allocated $50k to Hemex Health and $50k to OpConnect.
+(An additional $3.56 million in funds was committed to finalists from other institutional and private sources).

 * Bend Venture Conference cannot guarantee that investments will be made in any specific amount, because the final amounts to be awarded are dependent on investment commitments received from third party investors and the ability of the winning companies and the investors to agree on the terms and conditions of the investment.